-Item no. 335 Same as: 336, 337 No. to identify the observations received from the public No. 109106/ 09.08.2006 and No. 74550/ 09.08.2006 Same as: No. 109106/09.08.2006 and No. 74551/09.08.2006, No. 109104/09.08.2006 and No. 74552/09.08.2006

-The questioner made the following comments:

-- Total costs for closing the mine are unrealistic; - No financial guarantees have been stipulated; - There is no liner proposed for the tailings pond; - The EIA report does not stipulate financial guarantees destined to secure the waste rock deposit. - there is no safety report available for the public disclosure and competent authorities assessment, in accordance with the legislation in force. - The EIA report does not assess the "Zero Alternative"; - The Project poses a threat for protected flora and fauna; 1 - S.C.
-Roşia Montană Gold Corporation S.A. does not comply with the provisions of the art.11 from the Mining Law 85/2003 - The EIA report does not contain an impact assessment of the phenomenon "cyanide rain" caused by the cyanide evaporation from the tailings management facility and a description of the trans-boundary impact in case of accident on some natural important areas such as Koros Maros National Park from Hungary located along the Mureş Valley.

-RMGC's closure estimates, which were developed by a team of independent experts with international experience and will be reviewed by third party experts, are based on the assumption that the project can be completed according to the plan, without interruptions, bankruptcy or the like They are engineering calculations and estimates based on the current commitments of the closure plan and are summarized in the EIA's Mine Closure and Rehabilitation Management Plan (Plan J in the EIA).
-Annex 1 of Plan J will be updated using a more detailed approach looking at every individual year and calculating the amount of surety, which must be set aside year by year to rehabilitate the mine before RMGC is released from all its legal obligations.
+ltem no. 385 Same as: 386, 387, 388, 389 No. to identify the observations received from the public No. 109222/ 14.08.2006 and No. 74625/ 15.08.2006 Same as: No. 109223/14.08.2006 and No. 74626/15.08.2006, No. 109224/14.08.2006 and No. 74627/15.08.2006, No. 109225/14.08.2006 and No. 74628/15.08.2006, No. 109226/14.08.2006 and No. 74629/15.08.2006 Proposal 15.08.2006 The questioner made the following comments Total costs for closing the mine are unrealistic; No financial guarantees have been stipulated; There is no liner proposed for the tailings pond; The EIA report does not stipulate financial guarantees destined to secure the waste rock deposit. there is no safety report available for the public disclosure and competent authorities assessment, in accordance with the legislation in force.
+The EIA report does not assess the "Zero Alternative"; The Project poses a threat for protected flora and fauna; S.C.
+Roşia Montană Gold Corporation S.A. does not comply with the provisions of the art.11 from the Mining Law 85/2003 The EIA report does not contain an impact assessment of the phenomenon "cyanide rain" caused by the cyanide evaporation from the tailings management facility and a description of the trans-boundary impact in case of accident on some natural important areas such as Koros Maros National Park from Hungary located along the Mureş Valley.
+SEE CONTENT CONTESTATION TYPE 3 experience an completed acc calculations at the EIA's Min the estimates, which were developed by a team of independent experts with international d will be reviewed by third party experts, are based on the assumption that the project can be cording to the plan, without interruptions, bankruptcy or the like They are engineering nd estimates based on the current commitments of the closure plan and are summarized in e Closure and Rehabilitation Management Plan (Plan J in the EIA).
+Annex 1 of Plan J will be a more detailed approach looking at every individual year and calculating the amount of updated using a more detailed approach looking at every individual year and calculating the amount of surety, which must be set aside year by year to rehabilitate the mine before RMGC is released from all its legal obligations.
 Most importantly, the current estimates assume the application of international best practice, best available technology (BAT) and compliance with all Romanian and European Union laws and regulations.

-Closure and rehabilitation at Roşia Montană involves the following measures:
+Closure and rehabilitation at Roșia Montană involves the following measures: